What Is Inside a Golf Ball?

 Core

-Cheap, one-piece driving range balls are made of the same material – generally surlyn – inside and out.
-Other than that, all balls have a separate core beneath the cover, while some feature multiple internal layers.
-Liquid cores were once common in three-piece balls, but are less so today.
+Cheap, one-piece driving range balls are made of the same material – generally surlyn – both inside of a golf ball and on its outer cover.
+Other than that, all types of golf balls have a separate core beneath the cover, while some feature multiple internal layers.
+Liquid inner cores were once common in three-piece golf balls, but are less so today.
 Contrary to golf folklore, the liquid cores aren’t dangerous.

 Titleist, for example, has used a salt water and corn syrup blend.
 Today’s core is generally made from synthetic rubber -- which may be mixed with bits of metal, such as tungsten or titanium -- or a plastic-like material such as acrylate.
 Some Callaway and Titleist balls, for example, use polybutadiene – a synthetic rubber – in the core.
 A recent Nike four-piece ball features a resin-like material the company refers to as RZN in the core.

-Three-piece balls used to feature threads of rubber or elastic wound tightly around the core.
+Three-piece balls used to feature rubber threads or elastic wound tightly around the core.

 Weight and Size